 When you think of Denmark, it’s easy just to think of chic Copenhagen.
 But Denmark has so much more to offer, and it offers it up in the form of the Faroe Islands.
 Though technically a country in their own right, this rustic archipelago remains part of the Kingdom of Denmark and is the perfect antidote to city life.
 A stay at Hotel Føroyar in the Faroese capital of Tórshavn is guaranteed to bring a true sense of peace as you look out over mesmerising landscapes.
-Featuring 106 rooms wrapped up under grass roofs and the sea never more than five kilometers away, you will feel closer to nature than ever before.
+Featuring 106 rooms wrapped up under grass roofs and the sea never more than five kilometres away, you will feel closer to nature than ever before.

 Somewhere in the chilly waters between Scotland and Iceland, the Faroe Islands are a real retreat to the wilderness.
 Accessible by a two-hour flight from Copenhagen, you’ll fly into Vágar, one of 18 islands that make up this rugged archipelago.
 From here, it’s a 40-minute drive to the hotel in a scenic transfer like no other.
 Wind your way through the dramatic landscapes of these mystical islands and dive underwater across the Vestmanna Sound to arrive onto Streymoy – the largest island in Faroe and home to Hotel Føroyar.
-Camouflaged into the grassy hills, you’ll hardly notice this quirky hotel with its privileged position overlooking the town and beautiful harbor of Tórshavn.
+Camouflaged into the grassy hills, you’ll hardly notice this quirky hotel with its privileged position overlooking the town and beautiful harbour of Tórshavn.
 With so many spectacular sights within reach, Hotel Føroyar is a great base for your island adventures.

-Hotel Føroyar is a showcase of Faroese design, with modern rooms furnished in neutral colors that allow nature to do the talking.
+Hotel Føroyar is a showcase of Faroese design, with modern rooms furnished in neutral colours that allow nature to do the talking.
 And it doesn’t just talk – it shouts.
-All 106 rooms at this design hotel boast huge windows which offer panoramic views of Tórshavn and the neighboring island of Nólsoy.
+All 106 rooms at this design hotel boast huge windows which offer panoramic views of Tórshavn and the neighbouring island of Nólsoy.
 Perfect for watching the ever-changing weather fronts roll in and out.
 Aside from a hearty dose of the elements, these bright and airy rooms, of course, come with all the everyday mod-cons such as flat-screen TVs and WiFi.